jackleekopij/Signal_processing/README.md

 Fantastic introduction resource video on GPs: https://www.youtube.com/watch?v=UBDgSHPxVME

 Gaussian Processes have propertry where by as you move away from data uncertainty decreases.
+Such increase in uncertainty propagates both along the x-axis and the y-axis.
   Bibliography:

     http://cs229.stanford.edu/section/cs229-gaussian_processes.pdf